nir/jupylet/docs/programmers_reference_guide/graphics.rst

     To understand this code you need to know about Python imports, functions, and classes.

-The code begins with two import statements that import the `App` class which represents a game and the `Label` class which will be used to display the
+The code begins with two import statements that import the :class:`~jupylet.app.App` class which represents a game and the :class:`~jupylet.label.Label` class which will be used to display the text:
-text:

 .. code-block:: python